Aegizz/Public-Reflection/Reflection.md

 They did however find another problem that we had not considered which was that we are not timing out users.
 They also mentioned a lack of modular structure being an issue with our code, which we don't think is a valid point, but they also suggested improving our documentation, which we provided plenty of.
 This suggests that the documentation may have not been helpful for users.
 The documentation should have been either trimmed down to include the important features and functions, or provide details on other functions that were not documented.
 These changes would have helped reviewers follow our code better and understand the structure of our repository.

 Overall, the peer review was somewhat useful as it made us think about some vulnerabilities we had not considered during development.
 On the other hand, it did not provide any solutions to fixing security vulnerabilities in our implementation and it seems like the vulnerabilities detected might have been generated using AI as some of the descripitions about the vulnerabilities don't seem entirely relevant to our implementation.
+It also provided no details on processes used for testing and if they even managed to get the implementation running on their system.

 # Appendix